Sidd’s diary charting the jobs and processes which will ultimately see him returning to the road.

 Gearbox

 The Borg Warner DG-250 automatic gearbox is now back at our workshop.
 First job was a degrease then drain the oil out.
-The oil looks un-contaminated which is a good sign that the gearbox will need little more than a clean and fresh oil.
+The oil looks un-contaminated which after discussion with a local gearbox specialist we were informed is a good sign that the gearbox is best left alone as this type are very reliable and expensive once taken apart.
+So plan is just a clean and fresh oil.
 With that the sump was removed and along with the filter given a good clean.
 The front oil seal was also replaced as for £4 it would be stupid not to.

 October 2023